sigmer/portaldocs/portal-sdk/generated/top-design.md

 <a name="design-guidelines-design-patterns"></a>
 ## Design patterns
-Design patterns provide guidance for common Azure scenarios.
+Design patterns provide solutions for common Azure scenarios.

+<a name="design-guidelines-design-patterns-portal-patterns"></a>
+### Portal patterns
+Common navigation and interaction models across the portal

+* [Full screen navigation](design-patterns-page-fullscreen.md) ensures the portal behaves like a website with full screen pages and no horizontal scrolling

+* [Guidance and feedback](design-patterns-page-notifications.md) provide in-line guidance, feedback, validations, errors and portal notifications to users

 <a name="design-guidelines-design-patterns-resource-management-patterns"></a>
 ### Resource management patterns
-The resource management patterns provide guidance for managing the full lifecycle of Azure resources.
+UX to manage the full lifecycle of Azure resources.

 * [Create a resource](design-patterns-resource-create.md)